 One of the concerns some families may have when they find out their child has a condition detected through the newborn screening program is the increase in health care costs.
 Fortunately, Rhode Island has many laws and programs which have been put in place to make treatment of these conditions more affordable for families who are looking to provide the best care to their loved ones.

-If your child has private health insurance, accident and sickness insurerers, nonprofit hospital and medical service corporations and HMOs must cover the medically necessary enteral formula and low protein food products with an annual cap of $2,500.
+If your child has private health insurance, accident and sickness insurers, nonprofit hospital and medical service corporations and HMOs must cover the medically necessary enteral formula and low protein food products.
 Normal copayment or deductibles may apply just as they do for other types of prescriptions on your plan.

 If your child does not have private insurance, public assistance will pay for enteral nutrition products for eligible neonates, infants, children and adults up to $2,500 per year.
 The health department creates rules and regulations pertaining to metabolic conditions, including treatment services as indicated by accepted medical practice.